januszgrze/bitcoinrollups/websitecopy/research/tl;dr_guide.md

 Earlier in 2023, the Bitcoin protocol saw a spike in usage due to new interest in Ordinals and BRC-20 tokens.
 Let's cover the two things that enabled this.

 The Ordinal protocol is a tracking system that assigns a number to a single satoshi (a denomination of Bitcoin).
 Inscriptions are the result of inscribing digital artifacts to specific satoshis.
 The Ordinal protocol enables inscriptions by combining compontents of two protocol upgrades to Bitcoin, "Taproot" and "SegWit".
 SegWit can see more data be stored in a Bitcoin block, up to 4 MB when comprised of arbitrary data.
-And Taproot enables inscribing a single file, just below this 4 MB limit, to a single satoshi (deonmination of Bitcoin).
+And Taproot enables inscribing a single file, just below this 4 MB limit, to a single satoshi.

-When people figured out that you could (again, basically) create NFTs and shitcoins by inscribing files to single satoshis, everyone went nuts.
+When people figured out that you could (basically) create NFTs and shitcoins by inscribing files to single satoshis, everyone went nuts.
 This created a new phase of development, applications and financial speculation on the Bitcoin protocol.
 Some results of this?

 New interest in Bitcoin and more usage of the Bitcoin protocol.
 This is good right?!

 Yes, Bitcoin needs more transaction fees to sustain its 21 million supply cap.
 As of today, only 3% of rewards paid to miners are from transaction fees.
 So more usage of Bitcoin is needed.

-But, the Bitcoin protocol hadn't gone under a recent stress test like this, so users experienced high fees and a poor user experience.
+But, the Bitcoin protocol hadn't gone under a recent stress test like this, so users experienced high fees and poor UX.
 Lightning, a layer 2 scaling solution on Bitcoin, had major problems operating in a self-custodial manner during this phase.

 So, the issues of high on-chain fees, coupled with the stress put on the Lightning network, have caused developers to explore other scaling solutions.